 Creating a single view of customer data is crucial for your omnichannel and personalization tactics, avoiding multiple entries for customers across the organization.
 Customer profiling involves collecting and analyzing customer data, such as demographics, behavior, purchase history, engagement, preferences and feedback.
 This helps to create personas and/or profiles down to the individual level as a baseline for personalized approaches.

-In addition, consider using artificial intelligence (AI) and machine learning to collect and analyze real-time data from various channels, so you can identify patterns, trends and correlations that would be difficult to identify manually.
+In addition, consider using artificial intelligence (AI) to collect and analyze real-time data from various channels, so you can identify patterns, trends and correlations that would be difficult to identify manually.

 Principle #2 — Channel orchestration with APIs